openid-provider-commands September 2025

 Sent in a Streaming Request and identified by the delete_tenant value in the command Claim in a Command Token.
 Upon receiving this Command, the RP MUST delete all Accounts for the Tenant identified by the tenant Claim in the Command Token.

-Sent in a Streaming Request and identified by the unauthorize_tenant value in the command Claim in a Command Token.
-Upon receiving this Command, the RP MUST perform the Unauthorize Functionality on all Accounts in the active state for the Tenant identified by the tenant Claim in the Command Token.
+Sent in a Streaming Request and identified by the invalidate_tenant value in the command Claim in a Command Token.
+Upon receiving this Command, the RP MUST perform the Invalidate Functionality on all Accounts in the active state for the Tenant identified by the tenant Claim in the Command Token.

-The RP sends a Streaming Response if it received a valid Unauthorize Tenant Command.
+The RP sends a Streaming Response if it received a valid Invalidate Tenant Command.

 New Commands can be defined in one of two ways: registered in the OpenID Provider Commands registry, or by using a unique absolute URI as its name.